• Skip to primary navigation

 • Preheat the oven to 400 degrees.

-• In a large, 9×13-inch deep casserole dish, pour a little bit of the cashew sauce into the bottom of the casserole dish and evenly spread it around.
-Adding a layer of cashew sauce will stop the potatos from sticking and you won’t have to grease the bottom of the pan.
+• In a large, 9×13-inch deep casserole dish, pour a little bit of the sauce into the bottom of the casserole dish and evenly spread it around.
+Adding a layer of the sauce will stop the potatoes from sticking and you won’t have to oil the bottom of the pan.

-• Then add a layer of thinly sliced potatoes, red onions, spinach, garlic, and more cashew sauce.
+• Then add a layer of thinly sliced potatoes, red onions, spinach, garlic, and more cashew cream.
 Repeat these layers until you run out of ingredients.

-• Reserve 1 cup of the cashew sauce to pour over the top of the potato casserole.
-I also like to save a little bit of spinach to sprinkle on top to show that it’s florentine-style.
+• Reserve 1 cup of the cashew cream to pour over the top of the casserole.

-• Cover the potato casserole with parchment paper and bake it for one hour.
-After 40 minutes, carefully remove the parchment paper and let the casserole bake uncovered for 20 more minutes or until the top layer is golden brown.
+• Cover the dish with parchment paper and bake it for one hour.
+After 40 minutes, carefully remove the parchment paper and let it bake uncovered for 20 more minutes or until the top layer is golden brown.

-• Carefully remove the vegan scalloped potatoes from the oven and let it sit for 10 minutes to set up and cool down a little bit.
+• Carefully remove dish from the oven and let it sit for 10 minutes to set up and cool down a little bit.
 Garnish with chopped chives or green onions and enjoy!

 Notes

-• Store the vegan scalloped potatoes in an airtight container in the refrigerator for 3-5 days or freeze it for a future meal.
+• Store the leftovers in an airtight container in the refrigerator for 2-3 days or freeze it for a future meal.

 Nutrition